Cape Ann Dive Sites

 A large part of the credit for Cape Ann's popularity as a dive destination must go to it's unique geography.
 Its thumblike shape assures that a diver venturing there will virtually never return home without having the opportunity to dive somewhere.
 The wind can howl from any direction, and you should be able to find someplace to dive in safety (if not comfort).

 Even better, many of the best sites are accessible from the beach..
-Wreck, wall and shark.... are can be beach dives in this region.
+Wreck, wall and shark.... all can be beach dives in this region.

 Parking may be a problem at some locations.
 Where applicable, directions are included, in the site description, to the nearest legal parking.
 It may be a good idea to bring as many divers as possible in a single vehicle.
 Some groups drop gear and divers at the beach, with the driver parking the car in the nearest legal spot, and walking back.
 It's important to read signs, many parking regulations apply only on weekends.